nussucommit/team0/README.md

 ## Authentication ( By Djoser Token Based)

-NOTE: If Authetication by simple jwt , use their documentation at https://djoser.readthedocs.io/en/latest/jwt_endpoints.html
+NOTE: If Authetication by simple jwt , use their [documentation](https://djoser.readthedocs.io/en/latest/jwt_endpoints.html)

-In the Format : "auth/< JWT URL >"
+In the Format : `auth/< JWT URL >`

 ### `auth/users/`